 The inverse of 8 is 0.125.

-Although split infinitives are generally considered to be acceptable these days, it is worth considering whether you could easily write your sentence so as to avoid it.
+Although split infinitives are generally considered to be acceptable these days, it’s worth considering whether you could easily write your sentence to avoid it.

 However, there may be some cases where strictly imposing the ideal of avoiding split infinitives could result in an awkward sentence or even introduce ambiguity.
-Clearly, we need to prioritise simplicity, clarity, and accuracy at all times, even if it means we have to compromise on elegance.
+Clearly, we always need to prioritize simplicity, clarity, and accuracy, even if it means we have to compromise on elegance.

 The character "_" is called the underscore character.